Among the multitude of cameras available today (compact, hybrid, DSLR or bridge), how to choose the camera gear that is

 Our photo gear and why we chose it

 So you have to keep in mind that we renewed our photo gear in 2016, one year after our return from our round the world trip, so not all the models presented above were available at that time.
 Since we travel a lot and also do a lot of hiking, we didn’t want heavy gear.
 But on the other hand, I was starting to take to be passionnate about photography and I wanted some equipment that would allow me to evolve and not limit me too quickly.

 At that time (in 2016), Sony was making a lot of noise with its range of “Full Frame” mirrorless (A7II, A7RII, A7S) which were by far the most compact / lightweight “Full Frame” camera bodies on the market.
 In addition Sony also offered the very good A6000 as a lighter (and cheaper) alternative with an “APS-C” sensor.
 So, since we were not yet a user of any particular brand, we decided that mirrorless were really the ideal devices for us and we opted for the Sony brand (it is still the only brand to offer full frame hybrids at affordable prices).
-And within a few months we had bought the Sony A6000 and Sony A7II which are still our 2 cameras today (maybe not for long as we might upgrade to the A7iii).
+And within a few months we had bought the Sony A6000 and Sony A7II which are still our 2 cameras today.

 But as I said, the bodies are only half of the equation.
 We still had to buy some quality lenses to cover the majority of our photo needs.
 After a few months of use, I started taking pictures mainly with the Sony A7II (very good performance in low light, 5 axis in body stabilization and weather sealed).
 So I decided to invest in a versatile lens (zoom) and adapted to landscape photography (wide angle) for the A7II’s “Full Frame” body.